MetaMudraGames/Asphyxia/README.md

 The year is 2127.
 Earth is dying.
 The Cascade—a series of cascading environmental collapses—has made the planet uninhabitable.
 Humanity launches its last hope: the arkship Memu.

 **974,744 souls** sleep in cryogenic suspension. **562 crew** remain awake in rotating shifts.
 Destination: Cygnus Prime.
-Travel time: 213 years.
+Travel time: 1213 years.

 The ship's AI—AXIOM—manages everything.
 Navigation.
 Life support.
 The Genetic Archive containing 4.7 million species.

 But something else lives in the ship's systems.
 The Operator—a cognitive virus of unknown origin—watches from the shadows.
 It collects the dead.
 It remembers everything.
 It has its own agenda.

 A century into the voyage, crisis comes.
-Someone must argue.
+Someone must persuade a cold AI.
 Someone must translate human values into something beyond human understanding.

 That someone is you.